TipTop: (Almost) Exact Solutions for Influence Maximization in Billion-scale Networks: Related work and Reverse Influence Sampling

-Recently, Borgs et al. \cite{Borgs14} have made a theoretical breakthrough and introduced a novel sampling approach, called {\em Reverse Influence Sampling} (RIS), which is a foundation for the later works.
+{\bf Reverse Influence Sampling (RIS).} Borgs {\em et al.} \cite{Borgs14} have introduced a novel sampling approach, RIS, which is a foundation for the later works.
 Briefly, RIS captures the influence landscape of $G = (V, E, p)$ through generating a hypergraph $\mathcal H=(V, \{ \mathcal E_1, \mathcal E_2,\ldots\})$.
 Each hyperedge $\mathcal E_j \in \mathcal H$ is a subset of nodes in $V$ and constructed as follows: 1) selecting a random node $v \in V$ 2) generating a sample graph $g \sqsubseteq G$ and 3) returning $\mathcal E_j$ as the set of nodes that can reach $v$ in $g$.
 Observe that $\mathcal E_j$ contains the nodes that can influence its source $v$.
 If we generate multiple random hyperedges, influential nodes will likely appear more often in the hyperedges.
 Thus a seed set $S$ that \emph{covers} most of the hyperedges will likely maximize the influence spread.
-Here a seed set $S$ covers a hyperedge $\mathcal E_j$, if $S \cap \mathcal E_j \neq \emptyset$.
+Here $S$ covers a hyperedge $\mathcal E_j$, if $S \cap \mathcal E_j \neq \emptyset$.
 Therefore, \IM{} can be solved using the following framework.
 1) Generate multiple random hyperedges from $G$.
-2) Use the greedy algorithm for the Max-coverage problem \cite{Khuller1999} to find a seed set $S$ that covers the maximum number of hyperedges and return $S$ as the solution.
-The core issue in applying the above framework is that: \emph{How many hyperedges are sufficient to provide a good approximation solution?}
+2) Use the greedy algorithm for the Max-coverage problem \cite{Khuller1999} to find $S$ that covers the maximum number of hyperedges and return $S$ as the solution.
+The core issue in applying the above framework is that: How many hyperedges are sufficient to provide a good approximation solution?